-COSMOS is a H2020 funded project, which uses socioscientific inquiry-based learning (SSIBL) in science education as a pedagogical means of opening up schools to their communities to address the challenges of low interest in science and science career aspirations, and the underrepresentation of female students and those from socioeconomically disadvantaged backgrounds in formal and non-formal settings, at the primary and secondary education phases.
+COSMOS stands for Creating Organisational Structures for Meaningful science education through Open Schooling for all, and it is a H2020 funded project, which uses socioscientific inquiry-based learning (SSIBL) in science education as a pedagogical means of opening up schools to their communities.
+COSMOS aims to address the challenges of low interest in science and science career aspirations, and the underrepresentation of female students and those from socioeconomically disadvantaged backgrounds in formal and non-formal settings, at the primary and secondary education phases.

 The COSMOS consortium (13 partners, 7 countries) provides transdisciplinary cooperation and expertise in non-formal and formal science education, expertise in pre-service and in-service science teacher education, and, strong societal links within their communities, all of which warrant the successful development of organisational structures for networking and collaboration, the creation of CoP and the use of SSIBL as a pedagogy within science education.

-The researchers involoved in this project are: Dr Andri Christodoulou, Dr Marcus Grace and Dr Samantha Weston
+The researchers involoved in this project are: Dr Andri Christodoulou, Dr Marcus Grace and Samantha Weston.

 UK Project partner: Winchester Science Centre